FravBox/YagCCs/readme.md

 <details><summary><b>Tag System Channel</b></summary>

-A tag system that uses a reference channel, buttons, and modals (text inputs) so you don't have to deal with text commands anymore.
+A tag system that uses a reference channel, buttons, and modals (form submission) so you don't have to deal with text commands.
 Loosely based on [jo3-l](https://github.com/jo3-l)'s [Tag system](https://yagpdb-cc.github.io/tags/overview) on the YAGPDB-CC website.

 Tags (sometimes called "snippets") are pre-formatted messages you can call at any time.
 They are specifically helpful for support servers where the same questions are asked frequently.
 </details>